Chickens and Heat Distress, What to Do

 Broody Hen

 Her behavior can be disrupting as well, she may not allow the other members of the flock near her nest, not only is that opening the door for drama, but the laying cycle of the entire flock can be disturbed.
+Make sure you have enough nest boxes for your flock.

 What to Do

 You can sometimes discourage the broody hen by moving her nest box, covering it, or to the less dedicated lady, simply take her from the nest a few times the first day.
 However, there are some with very strong instincts and you may actually have to change her environment completely by moving her to another place.
-This will take her mind off sitting on eggs and back to laying them!
+This might take her mind off sitting on eggs and back to laying them.

 Another trick that I use here at the ranch is getting air underneath the hen.
 The best way to do this might require a few changes to your nest area, but it’s well worth the effort.
 I don’t like keeping my birds on a wire grate in the nesting place, but I do have have a place with that option for the simple solution of breaking the behavior of the broody hen.